-This 3-part program delves into research about the roles and relationships that affect insect life … and how insect life affects us.
-Bring your questions about outbreaks, climate, alien introductions, and long-term strategies for the experts.
+We’ll ask the experts to delve into research about the roles and relationships that affect insect life … and how insect life affects us.
+Bring your questions about outbreaks, climate, alien introductions, and long-term strategies.

 Insects of Our Forest Ecosystems

 June 15, 7PM,St. Johnsbury Academy, Black Box Theater